-Gustavo Verdusco: Dangerous ‘Goose’ hunt on for wanted gang member sporting fowl street name
+CAPTURED: Gustavo Verdusco aka ‘Goose’ arrested in Franklin County

 ‘Goose’ is the street name for wanted high-violent gang member, Gustavo Verdusco.

-The Department of Corrections says he’s breaking probation in Benton County on a felony meth bust and has a massive rap sheet that started when he was just 12 years old.
+Department of Corrections officers say he’s also known as ‘Sandman,’ ‘TM,’ ‘Toker’ and ‘Faith One.’

-The corrections officer assigned to ‘Goose’ has known him all his career and says he’s deep into gang warfare and connected to multiple deadly shootings in the past.
+DOC officers say say he’s breaking probation in Benton County on a drug possession conviction and has a massive rap sheet that started when he was just 12 years old.

-The DOC say ‘Goose’ got a big break with his meth bust to go to rehab instead of prison — but instead he disappeared and didn’t hold up his end of the deal.
+A corrections officer assigned to ‘Goose’ has known him all his career and says he’s deep into gang warfare and connected to multiple deadly shootings in the past.

 DOC officers say goose is known to be armed.

-He’s 36 years old, 5’10”, weighs190 pounds and has a ton of ink all over, including his street name tattooed across his chest.
+He’s 38 years old, 5’10”, weighs 190 pounds and has a ton of ink all over, including his street name tattooed across his chest.

 If you know where he’s hiding, call Crime Stoppers at 1-800-222-TIPS, or use the P3 Tips App to submit your information.